laurentg/motscroises/README.md

 	.#...#.#.#...#.
 	.......#.......

-And run in fixed-black / initialized mode:
+And run in fixed-black / initialized mode (with a verbose mode to see the process going):

 	$ motscroises --verbose 2 -c 15 -r 15 -s 7 --seed 43 --maxFill 30 --fixed --init init.txt --dictionnary /usr/share/dict/words